 - Accredited by the American Dental Association, Commission on Dental Accreditation (since 1963)

-- Accredited by the National League for Nursing Accrediting Commission (since 1993)
+- Accredited by the Accreditation Commission for Education in Nursing, Inc. ?
+May 6, 2013 Formerly: National League for Nursing Accrediting Commission (since 1993)

 - Compare all associate's degree in nursing (ADN) programs in Nebraska